The April 2026 SAT Vocab Survey + Quiz - School Day Version

 STANT-

-Examples: substantiated, constant, circumstance
+Examples: substantiate, constant, circumstance

 SUPER-